Armored Heart: L'Odeur de l'Amour

 “Futility.
 I will not send a dozen knights and a hundred glaives out only to reinforce my enemy.”
 The baron groaned as he got up, and fixed them both with a look that spoke only of hate.
 “There is no point.
 The only sane thing to do is to wait here, until that bitch realizes I’ve stopped feeding her my dwindling rations, and moves on to greener pastures.”

 “Yes!
 All the gods, yes.
-My duty is to my citizens, you stupid girl, not New Gyr’s or whatever ripe city she chooses next.”
+My duty is to my subjects, you stupid girl, not Lavie’s or those of whatever ripe city she chooses next.”

 “Not all of them, apparently.
 Or did you cede Bodrin and half of the barony with it to someone else?”
 Lanri was gratified to see the man had the decency to look ashamed about Bodrin, and knew fully well she meant her parents.
 “Where did you chase them off to, huh?
 Why did you chase them off?”